NuevoFoundation/workshops/content/english/_cio/L1-variables.md

 ```
 The computer will find the ASCII value of 'a', then store it in `letter`.

+## The Int
+In this lesson, we'll be using a data type called `int` a lot. `int` is a data type that can hold a number, and in modern computers is 4 bytes in size.
+We'll discuss `int` in more detail in lesson 3.

 ## Using Variables

 ### Modifying